 - Bring stakeholder feedback into the planning process

-- Incorporate sprint review and retrospective insights into the backlog
+- Learn from previous sprints by considering sprint review and retrospective insights

 How to prepare for a sprint planning meeting

 We know we said that a sprint begins with sprint planning, but there are actually a few important steps you must take in order to prepare for the planning session.
-Yes: You need to plan for the planning meeting. 😅
+Unfortunately, you do need to do a little planning for the planning meeting.

 Backlog grooming or refinement keeps your backlog healthy, up-to-date, and ready for sprint planning.
 A refined backlog will help ensure your team’s planning time is used efficiently and effectively since you won't have to waste time adding details to the backlog that could have been completed in advance before everyone came together.